July 2, 2025

 What does Peninsula Hot Springs mean to you personally?

-It’s almost impossible for me to describe what the Hot Springs means to me.
+It’s almost impossible for me to describe what the Peninsula Hot Springs means to me.
 It’s my place.
 It’s where I go when I want to relax, when I want to celebrate, when I need time to myself, when I need time in nature, when I want to get away, when I need to de-stress.
 When I don’t have much money to go on holiday, I know I can go to the hot springs for the day and it will be a mini holiday.

 What does your typical visit look like?

-If I’ve booked the Spa Dreaming centre, I’ll then spend some time in the infrared sauna.
 When it’s time to leave, I’ll head to the Ampitheatre changerooms and have a nice shower, before getting dressed and heading home.

 Why do you keep coming back?